 Forming a circle, the trail is 25 kilometers long, crossing all types of terrain, beginning at sea level to rise to an elevation of 500 feet.

-Hiking the trail will take you through brush, forest, farmland, stone paved mule tracks and dirt rounds.
+Hiking the trail will take you through the brush, forest, farmland, stone-paved mule tracks, and dirt rounds.

 The Hot Springs of Ikaria are known to possess the world’s best healing qualities.
 That is not new.
 It dates back to 1st century B.C.
 The hot springs at Therma have been the center for hydro-therapy.

-Evidence of the springs are found among archaeological ruins such as the Roman baths at Therma.
-Even today Therma remains the center for hydro-therapy on the island, with numerous guest houses catering to the practice.
+Evidence of the springs is among archaeological ruins such as the Roman baths at Therma.
+Even today Therma remains the center for hydro-therapy on the island, with numerous guesthouses catering to the practice.

 Looking for adventures?
 There are several activities among which winery tours.
-The tours are available for those who want to sample the excellent, strong local wine.
+The tours are available for those who want to sample the excellent, intense Ikarian wine.

 Mountain biking and Jeep Safari tours are a great way to explore the mountainous terrain.

-Sailing the Aegean is a good way to explore the several bays and beaches.
-There are many unreachable by any other means and you can watch the indigenous sea mammals on the way.
+Sailing the Aegean is an excellent way to explore several bays and beaches.
+There are many unreachable by any other means, and you can watch the indigenous sea mammals on the road.

-Ikaria was voted the best Greek Island for nature hikers and you will experience all these reasons.
+Ikaria is one of the best Greek Islands for nature hikers, and you will experience all these reasons.